Blessed Sacrament Catholic Church, Hollywood: The Center at Blessed Sacrament

+Jesuits Depart

+In January 2024, Jesuit Provincial Sean Carroll announced that after 100 years, the Jesuits would be departing Blessed Sacrament.

 Connections with the movie business

 Early ties to Hollywood

 Located in the heart of Hollywood, Blessed Sacrament has had close ties to the movie industry in its early years.
 As early as June 1916, the "popular stars of filmdom" were giving their time and talents gratis for a three-act burlesque on the "old-time melodrama" and novel specialty numbers.

 When the parish needed funds to build a new church in the 1920s, the movie industry, which often used the church as a shooting location, again offered its help.
 The movie studios including Universal and Keystone helped the parish raise funds for the new church, providing actors and equipment for the church's fundraising events.
 In October 1926, the Los Angeles Times reported that Blessed Sacrament was holding the "biggest bazaar ever held in cinema town, with the co-operation of practically the entire motion-picture industry" to raise funds for the new church.
 The Times noted that the bazaar was housed under a canvas top, "with gaily decorated booths, gorgeous articles donated by the motion-picture stars, and by wealth persons engaged in other industries."

 The parish's history reports that the church was so central to the early movie business that the first professional organization for Hollywood's screenwriters and actors (precursor to the Writers and Screen Actors Guilds) was formed at the church.

-Blessed Sacrament was also the site of "the annual parade of Catholic movie stars" (including Loretta Young, Irene Dunne, and Ricardo Montalbán) into church for the city's archbishop, James Francis Cardinal McIntyre's annual Communion breakfast for the entertainment industry.
+Blessed Sacrament was also the site of "the annual parade of Catholic movie stars" (including Loretta Young, Irene Dunne, and Ricardo Montalbán) into church for the city's archbishop, Cardinal James F. McIntyre's annual Communion breakfast for the entertainment industry.
 It was held during Lent so the industry's Catholics could also make their Easter duty.